haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 #### Setting up the simulation system

-First go to the Xray directory and download the pdb file of the apo-form of the T4 phage beta-glucosyltransferase (hereafter GLUCO) (PDB code: [1JEJ](https://www.rcsb.org/structure/1JEJ)) or use the shell command *wget* to download it directly from the terminal:
+First go to the Xray directory and download the pdb file of the apo (unbound) form of the T4 phage beta-glucosyltransferase (hereafter GLUCO) (PDB code: [1JEJ](https://www.rcsb.org/structure/1JEJ)) or use the shell command *wget* to download it directly from the terminal:

 <a class="prompt prompt-cmd">
 cd Xray<br />